Sewerby Hall: History

 He commissioned a number of alterations including the addition of a portico in 1808.
 On his death in 1841 ownership passed to his eldest son Yarburgh Greame, who also took the surname Yarburgh on inheriting his mother's estate at Heslington.
 Yarburgh made many improvements to the house and gardens at Sewerby, including a large conservatory called the Orangery in the mid 19th century, a clock tower in 1847, and finally a gatehouse in 1848.
 He also built a church and a school, designed by Sir Gilbert Scott, on the edge of the estate.
 He died in 1856 at the age of 70 and the estate went to his sister Alicia Maria, the wife of George Lloyd of Stockton Hall, at Stockton-on-the-Forest, York, and afterwards to their younger son, the Revd Yarburgh Gamaliel Lloyd, a Lincolnshire vicar.
 He changed his name to Lloyd-Greame and his son, Colonel Yarburgh George Lloyd-Greame, inherited in 1890.
 The Colonel's elder son, also Yarburgh Lloyd-Greame, sold the house and part of the estate to Bridlington Corporation in 1934.

 In 1936, the hall and park was opened to the public with a ceremony on 1 June by aviator Amy Johnson.
 During the Second World War, the Royal Air Force used the house as a hospital and convalescent home for the RAF bases in the area.

 In May 2012 plans for a £2.6 million restoration project moved forward with a £949,000 grant from the Heritage Lottery Fund with the work expected to take 30 months.

 The first phase of the project (new offices, classrooms and a shop), was started in November 2012 and was completed in August 2013.
 The second phase to restore the interior of the hall was started in September 2013.
 The restoration work was completed by August 2014.

+Architecture

+House

+The country house is in rendered brick on a plinth, with stone dressings, quoins, string courses and a slate roof.
+There are three storeys and seven bays, the middle three bays projecting slightly, and later full-height bowed wings.
+In the centre is a semicircular portico with Doric columns and a garland frieze.
+The windows are sashes with moulded stone architraves and keystones, the central window on the middle floor with a round-arched head.

+Old Laundry

+The original stable block was later converted into a laundry and then to provide amenities including toilets.
+It is built of brick, with rusticated stone quoins.
+There are two storeys and five bays, with a pediment over the middle three bays.
+The central doorway ha a rusticated surround and a triple keystone, and above it is a round-arched window with a rusticated head breaking through the pediment.
+The ground floor windows have been altered.
+The building is grade II* listed.